mdfaizan973/ZC_ORG/README.md

 🔗 Check out the live version here! <a href="https://organicstore.vercel.app/">Live</a>

+# 📚 About the Project

+The Organic Store is designed to offer:

+🛏️ A seamless shopping experience for organic food products.

+🌱 A wide range of eco-friendly and natural items.

+📊 Responsive design for all devices.

+🛠️ A clean and intuitive user interface powered by modern web technologies.

-# 🛠️ Tech Stack
+# 🔧 Tech Stack

+The project is built using the following technologies:

-React.js ⚛️ – For building the interactive UI
+**React** 🖊: For building dynamic and interactive UI components.

+**HTML5** 🕽: For structuring the web content.

-HTML & CSS 🎨 – For structuring and styling the website
+**CSS3** 🌈: For styling the application.

-JavaScript (JS) 🛠️ – For dynamic functionality
+**JavaScript** 🔬: For adding functionality and interactivity.

-Tailwind CSS 💨 – For a sleek and responsive design
+**Tailwind CSS** 🔥: For fast and responsive styling.

-Axios 📡 – For handling API requests
+**Axios** 🌐: For efficient API calls and data fetching.

+# 🔎 Features

+**🍲 Browse Products**: Explore a wide selection of organic products.

+**🛏️ Responsive Design**: Fully optimized for desktop, tablet, and mobile devices.

+**🔧 Dynamic Components**: Smooth navigation and user interactions.

+**📦 Cart Functionality**: Add, remove, and manage your favorite items.

+**📊 API Integration**: Fetch product data dynamically using Axios.

 # 📸 Screenshots